Nodal superconducting gap structure and topological surface states of UTe$_2$: Results

-In order to gain insight into the topological nature of the surface bound states and determine whether there are any qualitative difference between the B$_{2u}$ versus B$_{3u}$ phases, we consider the symmetry representations for the two different phases.
+In order to gain insight into the topological nature of the surface bound states and determine whether there are any qualitative differences between the B$_{2u}$ versus B$_{3u}$ phases, we consider the symmetry representations for the two different phases.
 We will exploit that the (0-11) surface preserves only the $\mathcal M_x$ crystal symmetry along with time-reversal $\mathcal T$ and the particle-hole anti-symmetry $\mathcal P$.
-Since the symmetry properties of the B$_{2u}$ and B$_{3u}$ phases are different under $\mathcal M_x$, this leads to qualitative differences that are robust against microscopic changes of the model that preserve $\mathcal M_x$.
+Since the characters of the B$_{2u}$ and B$_{3u}$ phases are opposite under $\mathcal M_x$, this leads to qualitative differences that are robust against microscopic changes of the model that preserve $\mathcal M_x$.
+We note that the even/odd property of B$_{3u}$/B$_{2u}$ under $\mathcal M_x$ implies that they do not mix on the (0-11) surface.
 Their distinct symmetries under $\mathcal M_x$ can be seen directly from Fig.~\ref{fig:2dfs_basisfunctions} with B$_{2u}$ (B$_{3u}$) being odd (even) under $\mathcal M_x$.
 Specifically, we will see that the B$_{2u}$ phase features Majorana flat bands around the $\Gamma$ point, while the B$_{3u}$ exhibits a Majorana-Dirac surface cone with linear dispersion in both $k_x$ and $k_{c^*}$.

 First, we consider the algebra of the representations of the symmetries in the bulk.
-Following Ref.~\cite{Geier_2020}, we express the commutation relation between the BdG representation $U$ of the crystal symmetry $g$ and the particle-hole anti-symmetry $\mathcal P$ in terms of the character $\chi(g)$ as
+Following Ref.~\onlinecite{Geier_2020}, we express the commutation relation between the BdG representation $U$ of the crystal symmetry $g$ and the particle-hole anti-symmetry $\mathcal P$ in terms of the character $\chi(g)$ as